 Finding the difference between dates with the DATEDIF function

-In this article you will learn how to make use of the DATEDIF
+This walkthrough will teach you how to make use of the DATEDIF

 function in Excel.